 - a.
 Conflicting or negative rental history received from previous landlords; - b.
 Conflicting or negative information received from personal references; - c.
 Applicant provides no previous rental references; - d.
-Applicant provides only related personal references; or - B. Consideration of Favorable Factors may be required to provide evidence of otherwise being rehabilitated successfully (i.e., participation in AA, ALANON, or other drug/alcohol support group);
+Applicant provides only related personal references; or

+B. Consideration of Favorable Factors

 In the event unfavorable information with respect to an applicant is received, the PHA will give consideration to the time, nature, and extent of the applicant's conduct, and to factors which might indicate a reasonable probability of favorable future conduct or financial prospects, including: